geosolutions-it/docker-geoserver/README.md

 - `CATALINA_OPTS` to customize `CATALINA_OPTS` for the container
 - `EXTRA_GEOSERVER_OPTS` to append to `CATALINA_OPTS`
 - `JAIEXT_ENABLED` by default is `true`.
 More info [here](https://docs.geoserver.org/maintain/en/user/configuration/image_processing/index.html#jai-ext).
+- `APP_LOCATION` to rename the GeoServer webapp directory to something else than `geoserver`

 #### Java heap size tuning env variables: